geolongc/speeding_GPS_UK/README.md

 summary statistics of GPS and highway road links.py is used to do summary statistics of GPS and highway road link level data using matched results

+highway_roadlinks_processing.py is used to preprocess highway road links, and use the data to conduct spatial design network analysis (sDNA tool)

 osmnx_download_features.ipynb is used to download OSM engineering featutes such as traffic calmings, crossings, junctions, traffic signals, speed cameras